tobiasarens/spaco/README.md

 Heavily inspired by this [Japanese conjugation practice tool](https://github.com/baileysnyder/japanese-conjugation) made by Bailey Synder.
 Also credits to Fred Jehle who created an open [conjugation database](https://github.com/ghidinelli/fred-jehle-spanish-verbs) with over 600 verbs.

+## Limitations and Future Plans

+1) Add more tenses and verbs
+2) Add some more options
+3) Host it somewhere

 # Installation

 ```